PedroCristo/README-TEST/README.md

 # Introduction
 Project milestone 3 for Code Institute Full-stack development program: JavaScript Essentials.

 Hangman is a Python terminal game, with runs in the Code Institute mock terminal on Heroku.
+The main goal of the game is to guess letters and dind the word that the computer randomly selects.
-The main goal of the game is to guess letters or the full word that the computer randomly selects.
+The inpiration for this project was the pencil guessing game for two or more players.
+A game that according to the site [Gambiter](http://gambiter.com/paper-pencil/Hangman_game.html) has be around since 1894 under the name "Birds, Beasts and Fishes".

 [Live Project Here](https://portfolio-project-3.herokuapp.com/)